Dog owners want to provide their pets with the best care possible, which is why many people are considering bringing their pets on camping trips.

 Similar to using a hot water bottle for yourself when camping in colder temperatures, it is very important that you do the same with your pup!

-By placing one inside of their favorite blanket or bedding they will be able to stay warmer during the night without freezing
+By placing one inside of their favourite blanket or bedding they will be able to stay warmer during the night without freezing

 Get His Coat:

 When going on an outdoor excursion make sure that your dog has sufficient protection against the elements.

 This might mean getting them a coat made from neoprene which can be worn throughout all four seasons.
 These are waterproof and windproof so if your dog gets into any trouble at all he will always have a barrier between him and his surroundings.